 Vice and other news outlets have posts about Japan, which has a rapidly shrinking population, trying to reverse the rural-to-urban exodus.
-There are an estimated 10 million akiya, or abandoned houses, across Japan!
+There are an estimated 10 million akiya, or abandoned houses, across Japan.
+Outside mega-cities such as Tokyo and Yokohama, much of Japan is empty.
 So since 2018, Japanese policymakers have been offering properties for next to nothing in an attempt to revive villages.
 They’re making available millions in renovation grants, as well as relaxing zoning restrictions and sometimes even giving away old buildings for free.

 Okay … here’s where ugly reality rears its head.
 Hardly anyone in Japan speaks anything other than Japanese.
 We know.
 We’ve been there.
 Outside of Tokyo and the big cities, the street signs – all like five of them – are in Kanji.
 Each prefecture has its own rules and requirements to get in on this deal, with many favoring young families who’ll stick around.
 But, getting a long-stay visa is not impossible, depending on your country of origin.
 If you love Japanese culture like my daughter, this could be your shot at immersion.